mrdiamonddirt/list-of-fivem-player-stats-hashes/README.md

-list of all the player stat names in the stats.js this is a template repo for research purposes on how stats work in fivem and how you set them to the player pause menu
+list of all the player stat names in the stats.js this is a template repo for research purposes on how stats work in fivem and how you set them to the player pause menu and some ideas of how youj may want to use them